-The intranet facility introduced in 2011 makes it easier for documents, materials and presentations, including professional resources and access to sources of online information, to be made accessible to Directors.
-Training sessions have been held in 2016 in order to procure Directors with necessary knowledge on their duties and responsibilities.
+The intranet facility makes it easier for documents, materials and presentations, including professional resources and access to sources of online information, to be made accessible to Directors.
+Training sessions have been held in 2017 in order to procure Directors with necessary knowledge on their duties and responsibilities.

 Moreover, the Board ensures that the CEO maintains systems and procedures for the development and training of management and employees generally, in order to retain the best quality staff, optimise on management and staff morale and to continue developing the succession plan for senior management.
+The CEO is responsible for the recruitment and appointment of senior management.